-A beautiful, well-cut, good quality coat is one of the most important garments you should not feel guilty for splurging on, but as I demonstrated with my find of the year, you don’t have to break the bank in order to find one.
-Etsy, eBay and your local charity shop is great starting point.
+A beautiful, well-cut, good-quality coat is one of the most important garments you should not feel guilty about splurging on, but as I demonstrated with my find of the year, you don’t have to break the bank in order to find one.
+Etsy, eBay and your local charity shop are great starting points.
 If, however, money is no object, take a look at my luxury coat recommendations in the, Best Coats for Autumn and Winter-Vintage style! article.

 Do you see how similar the brown coat on the cover of “Przeglad Mody” is to the one I found on eBay?
 I dare say that the collar is virtually identical.

 SHOP VINTAGE COATS